hasankiyani007/flir_camera_driver_FASTLIVO2/README.md

+## Noetic Driver for FAST-LIVO2 Hard synchronization
+This is my personal work on slightly modifying the noetic flir-camera-driver, in order to incorporate the timestamp synchronization needed at the software level.
+The sensors I am using are a Livox Avia and a Flir-blackfly S camera.

 # flir_camera_driver

 This repository contains packages for FlirImaging's line of cameras.
 This repositories intent is to make use of Flir's newly developed SDK: Spinnaker.
 The camera driver is an evolution of pointgrey_camera_driver.
 It has been updated to use the new methods provided by the SDK.